digitalgardening/mindgarden/README.md

 ### Linting

-In order to lint the module for development purposes, you need can run `npm run lint`.
+In order to lint the module for development purposes, you can run `npm run lint`.
 This script formats all files with [Prettier](https://prettier.io/).

 ## 🎈 Usage <a name="usage"></a>